numoonchld/numoonchld.github.io/_drafts/itstartswithamoth.md

 ## 0/ it starts with a moth

+don't kill yourself with your own sword

 ## 1/ sleep, food and water are important for your health

 ## 2/ honesty is the best policy<sup>*</sup>

-## 3/ you will teach yourself to not kill yourself with your own sword
+## 3/ don't kill yourself with your own sword

 the edge of the knife is an ocean